Tokunoshima: Geography

 A series of large offshore rocks known as Tonbura Rocks are a prominent feature in the ocean off the northeastern coast of the island.
 The neighboring islands of Amami Ōshima, Kakeromajima, Yoroshima, Ukejima to the northeast and Okinoerabujima to the southwest are all visible from the island.
-On exceptionally clear days, the twin volcanoes of Iōtorishima, in Okinawa Prefecture, can be seen to the west.
+On clear days, the twin volcanoes of Iōtorishima, in Okinawa Prefecture, can be seen to the west.

 The island falls within a subtropical moist broadleaf forest ecoregion.
 Although Tokunoshima is subtropical, it receives sufficient rainfall that it has rainforests.
 Much of the island remains covered in laurel forests, although many areas have been extensively cleared for agriculture.
 There are many caves on the island, the longest of which measures 2,052 m and is located in the area of Isen.

 The climate of Tokunoshima is classified as a humid subtropical climate (Köppen climate classification Cfa) with very warm summers and mild winters.
 The rainy season lasts from May through September.
 The island is subject to frequent typhoons.

 Fauna

-Tokunoshima is home to several rare species endemic to the island itself or more generally to the Amami islands.
+Tokunoshima is home to several rare species endemic to the island itself or more generally to the Amami Islands.
 The Amami rabbit is found only on Tokunoshima and Amami Ōshima and is listed as endangered.
-The Amami rabbit is sometimes called a living fossil because it represents an ancient Asian lineage that has elsewhere disappeared.
+The Amami rabbit is sometimes called a living fossil because it represents an ancient Asian lineage that has disappeared elsewhere.
 Also endangered is the Tokunoshima spiny rat, found only on the island.
 Several bird species endemic to Tokunoshima and Amami Ōshima, such as Lidth's jay, are also found.
 The island is also home to the venomous habu snake.
 The presence of habu has kept the forests on the island largely unvisited and more rugged areas relatively untouched.